Guidance on how to meet the requirements for an Environmental Stewardship agreement.

 Environmental Stewardship (ES) is a land management scheme in England which is now closed to new applicants.
 Existing agreements will still be managed, until they reach their agreed end date.

 There are 3 levels to the scheme:

 - Entry Level Stewardship (ELS) – includes Uplands ELS (UELS): simple and effective land management agreements with priority options

 - Organic Entry Level Stewardship (OELS) – includes Uplands OELS: organic and conventional mixed farming agreements

-- Higher Level Stewardship (HLS): more complex types of management and agreements tailored to local circumstances
+- Higher Level Stewardship (HLS) - includes more complex types of management and agreements tailored to local circumstances